brookshelley/brookshelley.github.com/books.md

 ## 2018 <a name="2018"></a>

+29. **Empire Ascendant** — Kameron Hurley

+    A wild second installment in the Mirror Empire trilogy that is so chock-full of characters and their (spoiler alert) doubles, that I got a bit confused.
+There's a glossary and character list in the back, but dang, this is some GoT stuff.
+I enjoyed the descent into chaos in this book, and I'm eagerly anticipating the conclusion(?) in the third.
+Also one of the only books I know that has a character using ze/hir pronouns, but it also unhelpfully talks about sex as different from and perhaps less malleable than gender, so I wouldn't call this a "dope representation of trans folks," so much as "well there's some genderqueerness I guess".

 28. **Adventure Zone: There Be Gerblins**

     A masterful adaptation of the podcast D&D romp into a graphic novel.
 I